 - Develop intuition and emotional intelligence

-- Improve your decision making skills because you’ll be making decisions in line with your person values and purpose
+- Improve your decision-making skills because you’ll be making decisions in line with your personal values and purpose

 - Grow in self-love as you see more value inside yourself just by accepting who you already are

 - Forgive yourself and others by reframing the past and understanding it in a different way … healing and empowering way